tmllab/TAIDTM/README.md

 ### Running the code on Fashion-MNIST Dataset:
-put Fashion-MNIST dataset in data folder, and run the code by using the provided script.
+Put Fashion-MNIST dataset in data folder, and run the code by using the provided script.

 ### Citation: